camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 # Composite Incident Handlers

 By default, an incident can only be handled by one handler with a same type.
-Composite incident handler contains main and subs handlers.
+Composite incident handlers allow defining one main and multiple sub handlers.
 Only the result from the "main" incident handler will be returned.

 To enable composite handlers configure property: